Haeata-Ash/minimal_cgi_webserver/README.md

 - `image/jpeg`
 - `text/xml`

-The webserver is capable of sending an accepting gzip encoded packets.
+The webserver is capable of sending an accepting gzip encoded content.

 ## Configuration
 A path to a configuration file must be passed as an argument when starting the webserver.
 The configuration file is a simple text file.
 An example configuration file is provided.